Answering your frequently asked questions for the Engineers to the Contract Panel.

 How do I find an EtC?

-We have established a Panel of recognised EtCs who meet set criteria.
+We've established a Panel of recognised EtCs who meet set criteria.
 Panel members have been recognised by the Steering Group as having the professional skills, experience and mana to be highly effective in the role.
-View list ist of Panel members.
+View list of Panel members.

 Do I have to use your Panel to find an EtC?